 Edited by Hugh Stewart

 Music by Arthur Benjamin

 In 1933 Alfred Hitchcock was shooting a movie called Waltzes From Vienna, and he was bored.
 He called the picture a “low ebb of my career,” a type of film (the period costume drama) that he personally loathed.
 But it was the only directing job he could get at the time.
 Even as he directed it, going through the motions, he was already planning and plotting the movie that he really wanted to make, if only he got the chance.
 That chance came in the form of studio head Michael Balcon, who had already worked with Hitchcock in the 1920’s silent film era.
-Balcon paid Hitchcock a visit on the set of Waltzes, and asked him what his next picture was going to be.
+Balcon paid Hitchcock a visit on the set and asked him what his next picture was going to be.
 Hitchcock, seeing a golden opportunity, told Balcon that he had a gem of a screenplay tucked away “in a drawer, somewhere.”
 Balcon asked him to bring it in to the office.
 When Hitchcock did so, Balcon bought the story on the spot, also offering to sign Alfred Hitchcock to a multi-picture directing deal.

 The thriller sextet: Michael Balcon signed Alfred Hitchcock to a six-picture deal at the newly-formed Gaumont-British films company.
 These six movies would completely change the course of Hitchcock’s career, establishing him as the master of the thriller.
 The film industry in Britain, and the movie-going public, already recognized Hitchcock as one of their best directors, if not the best.
 After the release of these six movies it was apparent that Hollywood, and the world, had taken notice as well.